PERMIAS-SDIA/sdia-website-v2/README.md

 Back-end is hosted on Neon also on the sdia gmail account.
 The Back-end is only used to host a database of alumni, officers, and events.
 Currently you can add, remove, edit entries from the Neon console "Tables" menu.
 In the future, an admin page would be ideal.
 Images are hosted on Vercel blob.
-If it ever runs out of space, we would probably need to look into options:
+For future maintainers, if it ever runs out of space, here are some ideas:
-- Paid: Amazon S3, upgrade
+- Paid: Amazon S3, upgrade Vercel plan
+- Free: Google Drive and then reference imgs to drive link, remove images for alumni, old events, old officers

 Domain name is from namecheap.com:
 - Username  : permiassandiego